Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Ever heard of the saying," Prevention is better than cure?"
 It's hard to argue with it after you've experienced losing valuable data or treasured videos due to irreparable damage.
 To protect yourself from the possibility of having to deal with corrupt MKV videos all the time, follow these tips:

 It's never fun to find out that the videos you've been looking forward to watching won't play properly.
 It's even worse if you don't know what to do about it.
-Now that we've given some causes as well as solutions to MKV videos having no sound during playback, nothing will get in the way of your viewing experience again.
+Now that we've given some causes and solutions to MKV videos having no sound during playback, nothing will get in the way of your viewing experience again.